victorinojohnmark/victorinojohnmark/README.md

 - 👋 Hi, I’m @victorinojohnmark
 - 👀 I’m interested in creating website and web apps.
-- 🌱 Experienced in PHP Laravel Framework and now learning VueJS
+- 🌱 Experienced in PHP Laravel Framework and VueJS
 - 💞️ I’m looking to collaborate on a project where I can create awesome and cool things.
 - 📫 How to reach me?
 Email me at victorinojohnmark@gmail.com or at https://facebook.com/victorinojohnmark